 Only 34% of Indigenous Year 5 students in very remote areas are at or above national minimum reading standards, compared to 95% for non-Indigenous students in major cities, according to the 2017 National Assessment Program for Literacy and Numeracy (NAPLAN).

 The situation is improving but there is still a long way to go and the challenges are immense.

 Apart from the historical, health, social, and educational disadvantage issues, many remote communities don’t have many, if any, books.
-Most of the remote communities that we work with report there are less than five books in family homes.
+Most of the remote communities that we work with report there are fewer than five books in family homes.

 Our approach to raising literacy levels starts at a community level with Book Supply.
 Appropriate quality books are gifted to organisations operating in remote communities.

 Our Book Buzz program in a WA community shows how giving children under five the right books in their own language, develops early literacy skills.